maanasa-s-5539/CrashPoint-IOS-MCP/automation/daily_crash_pipeline_prompt_phase1.md

       - `clearExisting`: `false` (the directory was already cleared in step 4)
    c.
 After confirming the file was saved, move to the next crash.
 Do NOT accumulate multiple crash Messages — each crash is fetched, saved to disk server-side, and discarded before processing the next one.
    d. **VALIDATION:** Before calling `save_apptics_crashes`, verify that the crash object you are passing contains a non-empty `Message` field.
 If it does not, you have a bug — go back to step 5a and fetch the crash detail.
 The tool will reject saves without `Message` when `clearExisting` is false.
-   This one-at-a-time pattern keeps token usage constant regardless of crash count — only one crash report is in context at any time.
-Writing happens server-side via `fs.writeFileSync`, so no content truncation is possible.
 6. After all crashes are processed, verify: the total number of saved crashes should equal the total from step 3.
 If any saves failed, log a warning but continue.

 ## Step 3: Run Local Pipeline (Export + Symbolicate + Analyze)